DavidTurland/tolerant-toposort/README.md

 # Description
-Extends the Python package [toposort](https://pypi.org/project/toposort) to support disabled nodes within the graph
+**Tolerant toposort** extends the PyPi package [toposort](https://pypi.org/project/toposort) to support disabled nodes within the graph
-**Tolerant toposort** returns batches of nodes which are independent of disabled nodes
+It takes a (directed) dependency graph, and disabled nodes as input,and returns ordered batches of nodes which are independent of disabled nodes

 ```python
 data = {